cfrome77/hugo-website-code/content/projects.md

 <br />
 <h1>Other Projects</h1>
 <i class="fa fa-github fa-lg"></i> [JMU CS VM COnfiguration Tool](http://github.com/jmunixusers/cs-vm-build)
 <p>I have contributed to this project maintained by the JMU Unix Users Group.
-This project is a VM configuration tool for the JMU CS Department virtual machine.
-Its helps to cut down on distribution size, and gives te ability to install software base on the classes you are enrolled.
+This project is a VM configuration tool for the JMU CS department virtual machine.
+It helps to cut down on distribution size, and gives students the ability to install software base on the classes you are enrolled using a GUI application.
 The project makes use of Ansible, and assigns each class a role.</p>